 Free tier with unlimited bottles, no credit card

 Cellared's free tier supports unlimited bottles indefinitely with general wine knowledge in the sommelier.
 Pro ($7.99/mo) unlocks cellar-aware reasoning.
-Collector ($15.99/mo) adds reports, valuation, and household sharing.
+Collector ($15.99/mo) adds reports and valuation.
+Household sharing with one other person is an optional add-on.

 WSET-credentialed founder, public methodology